exasol/project-keeper/doc/user_guide/user_guide.md

 Projects that use PK require JDK versions 17 (for running Maven) and 11 (for compiling and testing).
 This means that developers must install both JDK versions on their machine.

+Make sure that environment variable `JAVA_HOME` points to JDK 17.

 ### Configure Maven's `toolchains.xml`

 Create file `~/.m2/toolchains.xml` with the following content and adapt the `jdkHome` elements to your local installation.